Research Informatics Support for NICHD's Division of Intramural Research

 Clinical informatics

 The CSSC continued to support and develop applications related to clinical and translational medicine, including the Clinical Trials Database (CTDB) project.
 Such informatics tools allow researchers to design, collect, and report clinical observations related to natural history and interval-based studies.
-The total number of protocols and research projects supported by the CTDB team for 15 NIH institutes increased to 780 studies.
-The Global Question Library expanded to over 367,000 research questions.
-Our software development group completed two CTDB releases.
-Features included improvements on the e-binder module, Quality Assurance Queries, Forms module and Samples module.
-We supported the Clinical Trials Survey System (CTSS), an application for patient self-reporting, servicing 89 active protocols.
-The team completed one CTSS release to include validations and updates to skip rules to improve the quality of data.
+The total number of protocols and research projects supported by the CTDB team for 15 NIH institutes increased to 796 studies.
+The Global Question Library expanded to over 300,000 research questions.
+The CSSC clinical research team supported protocols implementation and data management activities.
+Our software development team completed two CTDB releases.
+Features included improvements to the e-binder module, Quality Assurance Queries, Forms module, and Samples module.
+We supported the Clinical Trials Survey System (CTSS), an application for patient self-reporting, servicing 65 active protocols.
+In April 2025, all the CTSS protocol brochure websites were migrated to AWS STRIDES.
+The team completed two CTSS releases to include response validations and updates to skip rules to improve the quality of data and a redesign for the release moving from on prem to the AWS cloud environment.
+These redesign efforts included replacing server-side features with new implementations within the CTSS application itself, specifically executing data synchronization jobs between the CTSS and CTDB with job monitoring and logging insight.
 The CTDB application also supports the NICHD Office of Clinical Director (OCD) central biorepository and eligibility monitoring; the CTDB team supports the NICHD OCD with customized report integrating with eligibility monitoring workflow.
 Through the global library in CTDB, several institutes are tracking research teams' CVs, trainings, and certificate documentation.
-In the past year, the CTDB team continued supporting the NICHD's Division of Population Health Research (DiPHR) with seven sites, worked with NHLBI to refine and improve adverse event (AE) reporting, and assisted in several DASH (Data and Specimen Hub, which allows researchers to share and access de-identified data from studies) submissions.
+In the past year, the CTDB team continued to support the NICHD's Division of Population Health Research (DiPHR) with seven sites, worked with NHLBI to refine and improve adverse event (AE) reporting, and assisted in DASH (Data and Specimen Hub, which allows researchers to share and access de-identified data from studies) submissions.
 In May 2024, the CTDB project received a renewed 21 CFR Part 11 certification (part of Title 21 of the Code of Federal Regulations that establishes the FDA regulations on electronic records and electronic signatures).
-Since this project inception, data from CTDB supported over 1,500 NICHD publications.
+Since this project's inception, data from CTDB supported over 1,500 NICHD publications.

-The data services team continued integrations with other NIH institutes, the Clinical Center, and the Biomedical Translational Research Information System (BTRIS) and CRIS (Clinical Record Interactive Search) projects.
-The team worked with NHBLI CMRCoop (Cardiac Magnetic Resonance Cooperative) system and NIMH projects to incorporate data from these systems into the CTDB data-analytics platform.
+The data services team continued integrations with other NIH institutes, the Clinical Center, the Biomedical Translational Research Information System (BTRIS), and CRIS (Clinical Record Interactive Search) projects.
+The team worked with NHBLI CMRCoop (Cardiac Magnetic Resonance Cooperative) system, NIDCD audiology data, and NIMH projects to incorporate data from these systems into the CTDB data-analytics platform.
 The team continues to provide substantial ongoing support to PIs across 15 NIH Institutes and Centers and several external research organizations (MedStar, Inova, and John Hopkins), to deliver data-quality and research-related reports, scoring, and analysis for clinical studies, and publishing more than 300 data sets in the past year.

 Custom software development for scientific and administrative support